Sermons

 20 May 2018

 I enjoy watching American Crime drama – shows like Law and Order, Bones, Major Crimes and others.
-And one of the things that I’m always intrigued with is what they call the Miranda Rights and if they are not said at the alleged criminals arrest then any evidence or testimony gathered from them is inadmissible… Read more
+And one of the things that I’m always intrigued with is what they… Read more

 Ascension (year B) – still with us.